Starbucks Vanilla Iced Latte Recipe: The Best Copycat

 AT A GLANCE

 1-½ cup stabilized whipped cream

 You can use regular coffee beans to make this Starbucks Iced Vanilla Latte, but Starbucks has recently opted to brighten its iced coffee recipe with a blonde roast espresso.
 And we can’t help but agree.

 Coffee lovers will notice that the Starbucks Blonde Roast is far from a true light roast.
-It is much closer to a medium roast, so look for a medium or medium-light roast bean to replicate the flavors at home (1).
+It is much closer to a medium roast, so look for a medium or medium-light roast bean to replicate the flavours at home (1).

 Cold Brew Ice Cubes

 The classic Starbucks iced vanilla latte uses regular ice cubes, and you are welcome to do the same in this iced latte.
-However, Home Grounds prefers cold brew iced coffee cubes for the intense coffee flavor they add to iced lattes and other cold drinks.
+However, Home Grounds prefers cold brew iced coffee cubes for the intense coffee flavour they add to iced lattes and other cold drinks.

 How to Make a Copycat Starbucks Iced Vanilla Latte

 An iced vanilla latte is one of the most refreshing coffee drinks to enjoy on a hot summer day.
-It’s one of Starbucks top drinks, along with the ever-popular iced caramel macchiato, but we think you can do even better at home!
+It’s one of Starbucks’ top drinks, along with the ever-popular iced caramel macchiato, but we think you can do even better at home!
 This Starbucks Iced Vanilla Latte copycat recipe adds cold frothed milk and stabilized whipped cream for an extra decadent iced coffee treat.

 1. Make the Cold Brew Ice Cubes